The Sonoma County Water Agency

-In 1995 we assumed responsibility from the County of Sonoma for managing the county sanitation zones and districts, which provide wastewater collection and treatment, and recycled water distribution and disposal services for approximately 22,000 residences and businesses.
+In 1995 the Water Agency assumed responsibility from the County of Sonoma for managing the county sanitation zones and districts, which provide wastewater collection/treatment, and recycled water distribution/ disposal services for approximately 22,000 residences and businesses.
 The zones include Airport/Larkfield/Wikiup, Geyserville, Penngrove and Sea Ranch.
 The sanitation districts include the Occidental, Russian River, Sonoma Valley, and South Park County Sanitation Districts.

 Providing flood protection for our community is important.
 Over the years we have partnered with federal agencies to help build and manage a variety of flood protection projects, including Warm Springs Dam, Spring Lake, Coyote Valley Dam, Matanzas Creek Reservoir, Piner Creek Reservoir, Brush Creek Middle Fork Reservoir and Spring Creek Reservoir.
 We also manage a proactive stream maintenance program that maintains more than 80 miles of creeks throughout our service area.

-We partner with local water suppliers to provide water conservation programs that help save water by using it more effectively and efficiently.
+We partner with local water suppliers to provide Water Use Efficiency programs that help save water by using it more efficiently and effectively.

 Since 1974 we have provided environmental services related to our compliance with environmental laws and regulations.
 Our environmental staff works to improve the native fish resources of the Russian River and its tributaries by conducting and coordinating fishery enhancement projects.